Procedures

 Implementing Procedures

-To implement a procedure in a BDK project, define a Python function in your Book class and decorate it with the decorator.
+To implement a procedure in a BDK project, define a Python function in your Book class and decorate it with the @procedure decorator.

 Requirements